adamfeuer/nuttx-companion/docs/user/making-changes.rst

 Submitting Your Changes to NuttX
 --------------------------------

-The NuttX team wants all the changes you made in your branch "squashed" into a single commit, so that when they merge your changes to master, there's a clean view of the history– each Pull Request is in a single commit.
-Here's the easiest way I found to do that:
+Before you do a Pull Request, the NuttX team will usually want all the changes you made in your branch "squashed" into a single commit, so that when they review your changes, there's a clean view of the history.
+If there are changes after Pull Request review feedback, they can be separate commits.
+Here's the easiest way I found to do that initial squash before submitting the Pull Request:

 #.
 Check out my branch